top of page

 Take a deep dive into local public health topics by exploring our video library of Kitsap Public Health Board presentations.

-The 10-member Kitsap Public Health Board is composed of five elected officials (four city mayors and one county commissioner), two tribal representatives appointed by the Port Gamble S'Klallam and Suquamish tribes, and three nonelected members appointed by the Kitsap Board of County Commissioners.
+The 10-member Kitsap Public Health Board is composed of five elected officials (four city officials and one county commissioner), two tribal representatives appointed by the Port Gamble S'Klallam and Suquamish tribes, and three nonelected members appointed by the Kitsap Board of County Commissioners.

-Under state law, the three nonelected, nontribal positions must represent:
+Under state law (RCW 70.46.031), the three nonelected, nontribal positions must represent:

 • Public health, healthcare facilities, and providers